-“Give regularly to a food bank in my local Waitrose.
+“Give regularly to a food bank.

 Spend more time with family and friends; I like to think I spend a lot of time already with my loved ones but you can always spend more, it’s the most important thing to me.

 Do more voluntary work – of any type.

 So, if you are one of those people who is struggling to keep up with your goals/resolutions whether it be diet or exercise related, to read more or to make up with a family member, my top tips for you are these: